StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets

-As shown in~\cref{fig:teaser}, while training on only three relatively small-scale synthetic datasets, \mbox{\OURS{}} generalizes effectively to a vast range of real-world scenarios, including unseen structures and domains significantly out-of-distribution (\eg, DAVIS and Youtube-VOS), in a zero-shot fashion.
-Further, it outperforms existing partially labeled MTL methods on 7 tasks, across 8 benchmarks, with a remarkable +83.54 $\deltam$ overall improvement.
+\end{itemize} As shown in~\cref{fig:teaser}, while training on three relatively small-scale synthetic datasets ($\approx{}$80k images), \mbox{\OURS{}} generalizes to many real-world scenarios, including unseen structures and strongly out-of-distribution domains (\eg, DAVIS and Youtube-VOS). {Furthermore}, it outperforms existing partially labeled MTL methods on {seven} tasks, across {eight} benchmarks, with a +83.54 $\deltam$ overall improvement.